johndetora/midibug/README.md

 ### midi-bug is a simple midi monitoring application with a focus on visual feedback.

+This is currently a work in progress.
 To use, plug in a USB MIDI device and input notes or move other controls.

 ---